reinert/requestor/README.md

 ```

-It's worth noting that each new dispatched request will pass through all the **request/response processing**.
+It is worth noting that each new dispatched request will pass through all the **request/response
-Thereby, you'll have every polling request always up to date with your filters, serializers and interceptors.
+processing**.
+Thereby, we will have every polling request always up to date with our filters,
+serializers, and interceptors.

 ## Promises

-Requestor declares its own Promise contract which can be implemented by any Promise library.
+Requestor declares its own Promise contract coherent with the requesting domain.
-Currently, there's one integration available: requestor-gdeferred.
-Additionally, an integration with [elemental2](https://github.com/google/elemental2) promise API is in the roadmap.

-A `Promise<T>` will give you access to the response body as `T` if it's successful (2xx).
-Check the available callbacks:
+A `Promise<T>` gives access to the response body as `T` if it is successful (2xx).
+Check the
+available callbacks:
   * **success**( payload [, response ] -> {} )
     * executed when the response *is successful* (status = 2xx)
-    * gives you access to the *deserialized payload* and the *response* (optional)
+    * features the *deserialized payload* and the *response* (optional)
   * **fail**( response -> {} )
     * executed if the response *is unsuccessful* (status ≠ 2xx)
-    * gives you access to the whole *response*
+    * features the *response*
   * **load**( response -> {} )
     * executed if the response *is completed*, regardless of *success or failure*
-    * gives you access both to the *response*
+    * features the *response*
   * **status**( statusCode|statusFamily, response -> {} )
     * executed when the response *returned the given status code/family*
-    * gives you access to the *response* object
+    * features the *response*
   * **progress**( requestProgress -> {} )
     * executed many times while the request is being sent
-    * allows you to track the *download progress*
+    * features the *requestProgress* that enables tracking the download progress
   * **upProgress**( requestProgress -> {} )
     * executed many times while the response is being received
-    * allows you to track the *upload progress*
+    * features the *requestProgress* that enables tracking the upload progress
   * **timeout**( timeoutException -> {} )
     * executed when a timeout occurs
-    * gives you access to the request object
+    * features the *timeoutException* including the *request*
   * **abort**( requestException -> {} )
     * executed if the request *could not be performed* due to any exception (even timeout)
-    * gives you access to the original *exception*
+    * features the original *exception*

 Check how you can use them below: